 Recognition of emotions.
-I am able to identify my emotions and feelings better and not get angry for being sad, instead I am able to get to the root of sadness, understand that it comes from the past and just let it be.
+I can identify my emotions and feelings better and not get angry for being sad.
+Instead, I can get to the root of sadness, understand that it comes from the past and just let it be.
 With time, it will dissolve.

 The suffering and negative emotions come from me, not other people.
-I’ve learnt that people don’t hurt me, I hurt myself by poisoning my mind with negative emotions and simply blaming other people or the world for whatever bad happens to me.
+I've learned that people don't hurt me.
+I hurt myself by poisoning my mind with negative emotions and simply blaming other people or the world for whatever bad happens to me.

-Awareness of the inner monologue and disguised thoughts.
-Sometimes I was just sitting, staring at the tree and thinking nothing, at least I thought I was thinking nothing.
+Increased awareness of the inner monologue and disguised thoughts.
+Sometimes I was just sitting, staring at the tree and thinking nothing (at least I thought I was thinking nothing).
 After some time, I started to uncover thoughts that were running circles in my head and I was simply not aware of them.
 Meditation allowed me to become more aware of thinking.

 I see worrying and problems differently.
-Before the course I would get stressed about my personal and professional goals, about all the possible bad scenarios that can happen to my health, my family, my friends, my future.
+Before the meditation retreat I'd get stressed about my personal and professional goals, about all the possible bad scenarios that can happen to my health, family, friends, and future.
+Meditation reduced that stress.

-I’ve learnt to move on.
-Most of the Dhamma talks were emphasising the fact that life goes on, you may have lost everything but your mind so all you need to do is to move on.
+I've learned to move on.
+Most of the Dhamma talks were emphasizing the fact that life goes on, you may have lost everything but your mind, so all you need to do is to move on.
 Good or bad, it will always change, find the strength and move on.

 Forgiving myself.
-I am very competitive and have big dreams, I used to beat myself and feel guilty for not delivering on plans, not achieving as much as I potentially could.
-Enjoy the process, be proud of your work because no one is perfect, someone had to remind me that.
+I'm very competitive and have big dreams.
+I used to beat myself up and feel guilty for not delivering on plans, not achieving as much as I potentially could.
+I learned to enjoy the process, be proud of my work because no one is perfect.
+Someone had to remind me that.

-I’ve learnt to enjoy being on my own.
-I have never ever in my life have been separated from human interaction for so long, there was no one to speak to, no one to listen to, just me and my crazy thoughts.
-Sometimes I’d bring up sad memories, sometimes happy memories, sometimes angry ones, but at the end it was all me and my mind.
-I can’t run away from it so being more aware of it and accepting everything had made me more relaxed.
+I've learned to enjoy being on my own.
+I've never ever in my life have been separated from human interaction for so long.
+There was no one to speak to, no one to listen to, just me and my crazy thoughts.
+Sometimes I'd bring up sad memories, sometimes happy memories, sometimes angry ones, but at the end it was all me and my mind.
+I can't run away from it so being more aware of it and accepting everything had made me more relaxed.

-I don’t need to constantly look for quick fixes.
-There is no way you can do something and miracle will happen, whatever you decide to give up or learn it’s a long process, take it step by step and you will start seeing results, but it will take time.
+I don't need to constantly look for quick fixes.
+There is no way you can do something and expect a miracle happening.
+Whatever you decide to give up or learn, remember that it's a long process.
+Take it step by step and you'll start seeing results.

 The world slowed down.
-I don’t have that extreme urge to consume, experience one thing and move on to the other one, I am more aware of the urgency and have enough willpower to say no, slow down, take a deep breath and be present, even for a short moment.
+I don't have that extreme urge to consume, experience one thing and move on to the other one.
+I'm more aware of the urgency and have enough willpower to say no, slow down, take a deep breath and be present, even if just for a short moment.

-I am able to sit still longer.
-I can focus on things longer, I can ignore urges, like scratching, feeling hot or cold, feeling emotionally high or low and just focus on whoever is speaking, whatever is happening and bring myself back from wandering in my thoughts.
+I can sit still longer.
+I can focus on things longer.
+I can ignore urges, like scratching, feeling hot or cold, feeling emotionally high or low and just focus on whoever is speaking.
+I can pay more attention to whatever is happening and bring myself back from wandering in my thoughts.